Alternative Agri-cultures in Zimbabwe:

 Encouraging Families at Zimfest

 Zimfest recognizes that it can be a financial hardship for families to bring their children to the festival.
-To make Zimfest more truly family-friendly, we have made it easier to qualify for the discount on housing for families.
-You now only need one child below the age of 12 to be eligible.
+To make Zimfest more truly family-friendly, we have collaborated with WOU to introduce discounted meal prices for children below the age of 12, shown on the Festival Costs page.
+We have also made it easier to qualify for the discount on housing for families.
+You now only need one child below the age of 12 (that is, 11 or younger) to be eligible.
 See the On-Campus Housing page for more information.

-In addition, if you are registering your child under the age of seven for a Children’s workshop, the accompanying adult can now register for free.
+In addition, if you are registering your child aged seven or under for a Children’s workshop, the accompanying adult can now register for free.
 See About Workshops (Children’s Workshops) for details.